dotnet/csharplang/proposals/semi-auto-properties.md

-# Semi-auto-properties (a.k.a. `field` keyword in properties)
+# `field` keyword in properties

 ## Summary

-Extend auto-properties to allow them to still have an automatically generated backing field, while still allowing for bodies to be provided for accessors.
-Auto-properties can also use a new contextual `field` keyword in their body to refer to the auto-prop field.
+Extend all properties to allow them to reference an automatically generated backing field using the new contextual keyword `field`.
+Properties may now also contain an accessor _without_ a body alongside an accessor _with_ a body.

 ## Motivation

-Standard auto-properties only allow for setting or getting the backing field directly, giving some control only by access modifying the accessor methods.
-Sometimes there is more need to have control over what happens when accessing an auto-property, without being confronted with all overhead of a standard property.
+Auto properties only allow for directly setting or getting the backing field, giving some control only by placing access modifiers on the accessors.
+Sometimes there is a need to have additional control over what happens in one or both accessors, but this confronts users with the overhead of declaring a backing field.
+The backing field name must then be kept in sync with the property, and the backing field is scoped to the entire class which can result in accidental bypassing of the accessors from within the class.

-Two common scenarios are that you want to apply a constraint on the setter, ensuring the validity of a value.
-The other being raising an event that informs about the property going to be changed/having been changed.
+There are two common scenarios in particular: applying a constraint on the setter to ensuring the validity of a value, and raising an event such as `INotifyPropertyChanged.PropertyChanged`.

 In these cases by now you always have to create an instance field and write the whole property yourself.
-This not only adds a fair amount of code, but it also leaks the `field` into the rest of the type's scope, when it is often desirable to only have it be available to the bodies of the accessors.
+This not only adds a fair amount of code, but it also leaks the backing field into the rest of the type's scope, when it is often desirable to only have it be available to the bodies of the accessors.

 ## Glossary